-112. Plaintiff restates the allegations set forth above as if fully rewritten herein.

-113. Defendants made fraudulent misrepresentations with respect to INVOKANA in the following particulars:

-a.
-Defendants represented through their labeling, advertising, marketing materials, detail persons, seminar presentations, publications, notice letters, and regulatory submissions that INVOKANA had been tested and found to be safe and effective for the treatment of diabetes; and b.
-Upon information and belief, Defendants represented that INVOKANA was safer than other alternative medications.

-114. Defendants knew that their representations were false, yet they willfully, wantonly, and recklessly disregarded their obligation to provide truthful representations regarding the safety and risk of INVOKANA to Plaintiff, other consumers, Plaintiff's physicians, and the medical community.

-115. The representations were made by the Defendants with the intent that doctors and patients, including Plaintiff and his physicians, rely upon them.

-116. Defendants' representations were made with the intent of defrauding and deceiving Plaintiff, other consumers, Plaintiff's physicians, and the medical community to induce and encourage the sale of INVOKANA.
+- 112. Plaintiff restates the allegations set forth above as if fully rewritten herein. - 113.
+Defendants made fraudulent misrepresentations with respect to INVOKANA in the following particulars: - a.
+Defendants represented through their labeling, advertising, marketing materials, detail persons, seminar presentations, publications, notice letters, and regulatory submissions that INVOKANA had been tested and found to be safe and effective for the treatment of diabetes; and - b.
+Upon information and belief, Defendants represented that INVOKANA was safer than other alternative medications. - 114.
+Defendants knew that their representations were false, yet they willfully, wantonly, and recklessly disregarded their obligation to provide truthful representations regarding the safety and risk of INVOKANA to Plaintiff STEPHEN WILEY, other consumers, Plaintiff STEPHEN WILEY's physicians, and the medical community. - 115.
+The representations were made by the Defendants with the intent that doctors and patients, including Plaintiff STEPHEN WILEY and his physicians, rely upon them. - 116.
+Defendants' representations were made with the intent of defrauding and deceiving Plaintiff STEPHEN WILEY, other consumers, Plaintiff STEPHEN WILEY'S physicians, and the medical community to induce and encourage the sale of INVOKANA.

-117. Plaintiff, Plaintiff's doctors, and others relied upon these representations.

-118. As a foreseeable, direct, and proximate consequence of Defendants' actions, omissions, and misrepresentations, Plaintiff suffered diabetic ketoacidosis and other related health complications.
-In addition, Plaintiff requires and will continue to require healthcare and services.
-Plaintiff has incurred and will continue to incur medical and related expenses.
-Plaintiff also has suffered and will continue to suffer diminished capacity for the enjoyment of life, a diminished quality of life, increased risk of premature death, aggravation of preexisting conditions, activation of latent conditions, and other losses and damages.
-Plaintiff's direct medical losses and costs include physician care, monitoring, and treatment.
-Plaintiff has incurred and will continue to incur mental and physical pain and suffering.
+- 117. Plaintiff STEPHEN WILEY, Plaintiff STEPHEN WILEY'S doctors, and others relied upon these representations. - 118.
+Upon information and belief, as a foreseeable, direct, and proximate consequence of Defendants' actions, omissions, and misrepresentations, Plaintiff STEPHEN WILEY underwent partial left great toe amputation and suffered other related health complications.
+In addition, Plaintiff STEPHEN WILEY requires and will continue to require healthcare and services.
+Plaintiff STEPHEN WILEY has incurred and will continue to incur medical and related expenses.
+Plaintiff STEPHEN WILEY also has suffered and will continue to suffer diminished capacity for the enjoyment of life, a diminished quality of life, increased risk of premature death, aggravation of preexisting conditions, activation of latent conditions, and other losses and damages.
+Plaintiff STEPHEN WILEY'S direct medical losses and costs include physician care, monitoring, and treatment.
+Plaintiff STEPHEN WILEY has incurred and will continue to incur mental and physical pain and suffering.

-WHEREFORE, Plaintiff respectfully requests that this Court enter judgment in Plaintiff's favor for compensatory and punitive damages, together with interest, costs herein incurred, attorneys' fees, and all such other and further relief as this Court deems just and proper.
-Plaintiff also demands that the issues contained herein be tried by a jury.
+WHEREFORE, Plaintiff STEPHEN WILEY respectfully requests that this Court enter judgment in Plaintiff STEPHEN WILEY'S favor for compensatory and punitive damages, together with interest, costs herein incurred, attorneys' fees, and all such other and further relief as this Court deems just and proper.
+Plaintiff STEPHEN WILEY also demands that the issues contained herein be tried by a jury.